OpenVidu/openvidu/README.md

 [Here](http://doc-kurento.readthedocs.io/en/stable/installation_guide.html) you can check Kurento's official documentation.

-- [**openvidu-browser**](https://github.com/pabloFuente/openvidu/tree/master/openvidu-browser): Javascript library used to connect the application with openvidu-server
-- [**kurento-utils-js**](https://github.com/pabloFuente/openvidu/tree/master/kurento-utils-js): Javascript set of reusable components that have been found useful during the development of WebRTC applications with Kurento
-- [**openvidu-server**](https://github.com/pabloFuente/openvidu/tree/master/openvidu-server): Java API which provides the connection with Kurento Media Server
-- **app**: The application that makes use of OpenVidu.
-In this repo, [**openvidu-ng-testapp**](https://github.com/pabloFuente/openvidu/tree/master/openvidu-ng-testapp).

 Setup for development
 ------------------
+Here we show how to develop an Angular app with OpenVidu having all packages linked in your local machine, so you can modify them and check the final result.
 After installing Kurento Media Server and forking or downloading the repo, these are the necessary steps to start developing **openvidu-ng-testapp**:

 ```
 sudo service kurento-media-server-6.0 start